anodyne/nova/README.md

 * added the jquery elastic plugin
 * added broom icon to the wiki section
+* added some images to the wiki section
 * removed deprecated methods from the users model
 * updated the jquery lazy plugin to version 1.5
 * updated the flash messages so they can be overridden with seamless substitution